doninialessandro/ionic-angular/README.md

 }
 ```

-and last but not least export an `API_URL` env variable (in the same env where you will run `npm start`) with your db adress e.g.:
+and last but not least export an `API_URL` env variable (in the same env where you will run `npm start`) with your db address e.g.:

 ```
 export API_URL=https://your-firebase-db-project-00a00.firebaseio.com